Alkemic/webrss/README.md

 # WebRSS

-Web RSS client written in Python using flask, peewee
+Web RSS client written in Python using Flask, peewee and AngularJS.

 ## Installation